remineneko/DownloadDanbooruPics/README.md

 - `--location` option should only be used when the desired location for downloading media files is different from the default stated in the .env file.

 - `--use-async` enables usage of asynchronicity for the program.

+- `--batch-size` limits how many tags are handled at the same time by concurrency.
+Helpful to avoid being timeouted by Danbooru, but you can set it to `-1` to handle all tags in the session altogether.